 - It secretes mucilage which acts as a lubricant for the root to make its way all-through the soil.
 Mucilage also helps in the uptake of water and nutrients.

 - As the root further extends into the soil, the root cap degrades and renews constantly.

 The region of Meristematic Cells or Region of Cell Division

-- A few millimeters above the root cap is the region of meristematic cells.
+- Meristematic cells are found just a few millimetres over the root cap.
 The cells in this region are thin-walled with dense protoplasm.
 These cells divide actively.